Catholic Social Services Rapid City, South Dakota

 Research Study Design

 The Uplifting Parents study is a five-year randomized controlled trial.
 To be eligible for the program, applicants must be over 18, earn low incomes, be a parent or expecting a baby, and be free of any substance abuse or addiction issues.
-Applicants must also demonstrate a history of stability and potential.
+Applicants must also demonstrate a history of stability and potential to succeed in school.

 Baseline employment and earnings information is collected for use by the LEO evaluation team.
 After submitting an application, parents are invited to interview with Uplifting Parents’ program staff.
 Staff members then decide which individuals will benefit the most from participating in the Uplifting Parents program.